Enginerd14/Visual-Sound-Level-Meter/JOURNAL.md

 I tested the LED PCB which was working perfectly so it has to be the control PCB.
 I used a logic probe to test the control PCB and noticed a lot of mistakes.
 I required a lot of wire jumpers and also forgot to have a track connecting ground for all f the different parts of the circuit.
 I had to redesign and remake it.
 At least I don't have to drill 360 holes this time, only 200 :(

-Hours Spent:
+Hours Spent: 3.5hrs

-## xx/xx/25 - Redesigning the main PCB
+## 8/12/25 - Redesigning the main PCB

 I decided to completely redesign my PCB and start from scratch.
-This was extremely difficult and time consuming to make sure all the tracks were connected and did not cross.
+This was extremely difficult and time consuming to make sure all the tracks were connected and did not cross but also keep it at a acceptable size.
 But in the end I managed to simplify it and remove all of my wire jumpers and also reduce the size significantly. ( It now fits within the palm of my hand!!!)

-Hours Spent:
+Hours Spent: 4Hrs

-## xx/xx/25 - Producing the redesigned main PCB
+## 9/12/25 - Producing the redesigned main PCB

-Once more I produced my PCB and tested the continuity using a multimeter.
+Once more, I produced my PCB and tested the continuity using a multimeter.
 Once ensuring all tracks were connected, I promptly began the drilling.

-Hours Spent:
+Hours Spent: 3.5Hrs

-## xx/xx/25 - Soldering my PCB
+## 10/12/25 - Soldering my PCB

 I began and managed to complete all of the soldering of my PCB.
 I decided not to solder every wire this time, only a couple for testing first.